watosar/MetalEditor/README.md

 - The reload button is lazy.
 Please push him some times.
 - **Don’t change the tab**, the app certainly freeze.

-## Future
-- controll configs(FPS, VertexCount and VertexType) from somewhere.